Skip to content

 How hard is Alhang?

-When is the best time to climb Alhang?
+What's the best month to climb Alhang?

-Can I bring my dog up Alhang?
+Can dogs go up Alhang?

 Is Alhang safe in winter?